 So when we put all that together, the phrase Hayom harat olam could also translate as “Today is pregnant with the eternal possibilities of Creation.”

 Parenthood, the idea of children, these things are repeated several times in The Killing, beginning with George telling Sherry the story of his hearing a couple calling each other momma and poppa and how he wished they were like that.
 She scoffs at this, saying she would kill him if he called her momma.
 Sherry talks about her wish for more money, and George tells her about how they will soon be rich.
 Of course it doesn't work out for them.
 George is mortally wounded after the heist.
 He kills Sherry.
 He dies.
-The infant dog, held by the woman at the airport, leaps out of her arms, runs after the cart at the airport that carries Johnny's suitcase that holds the money, the cart swerves, the case springs open, the money spills out, Johnny's get-away is foiled this and what I interpret as his guilt over the deaths of his friends.
+At the airport is a woman who holds a dog she treats like an infant.
+The dog leaps out of her arms, runs after the cart that carries Johnny's suitcase that holds the looted money, the cart swerves, the case springs open, the money spills out, Johnny's get-away is foiled by this and what I interpret as his guilt over the deaths of his friends.

 In my Eyes Wide Shut, I discuss how the Trojan Horse becomes analogous to these ideas.